tulee3474/GrowPuang/README.md

 ### Speciality

-- Check if you have a assets/config/.env file well
+- Check if you have a assets/config/.env file well (For this file, please contact us)
 - This project is only developed for android platform